rumca-js/Django-link-archive/README_development.md

 # Conventions

- - Everything that relates to link should start with "Entry"
+ - everything that relates to link should start with "Entry"
- - Everything that relates to source should start with "Source"
+ - everything that relates to source should start with "Source"
- - New services are handled by 'services' directory
+ - new services are handled by 'services' directory (like handling GIT, webarchive, etc.)
- - Handling of new sites might require changes in pluginsources, and pluginentries (the first handles source, the second one a entry, link)
+ - handling of new sites might require changes in pluginsources, and pluginentries (the first handles source, the second one a entry, link)

+# Design

+ - all links are stored in LinkDataModel.
+Links older than the configured period are moved to archive table.

 ## Notes

+ - do not change exported names of link data model.
+We do not want to be forced to regenerate all links again.
+We can add new fields though
  - do not fetch all objects from any table.
 Do not use Model.objects.all().
 One exception: to obtain length of table